Damage controlman

-People who are in the damage controlman (DC) rating are the Navy's and Coast Guard’s maintenance and emergency repair specialists.
+People who are in the damage controlman (DC) rating are the United States Navy's and United States Coast Guard’s maintenance and emergency repair specialists.

 The damage controlman (DC) rating was established in 1948 as a consolidation of the Fireman and Painter specialties with the Carpenter's Mate rating.
 Their primary responsibility is to mitigate damage to ships received under either combat or non-combat conditions.

 Coast Guard damage controlmen assigned to cutters are responsible for maintaining watertight integrity, emergency equipment associated with firefighting and shipboard flooding; plumbing repairs; welding fabrication and repairs; and chemical, biological, radiological, and nuclear (CBRN) warfare, detection, and decontamination.
 They also train others onboard in shipboard firefighting and repairing of damage to its structure.
 They are also involved with the engineering watches and associated duties, since it is an engineering rating.

 DCs assigned ashore are responsible for the maintenance and repairs to facility structures and Coast Guard–owned housing units.
 Shore-side responsibilities include repairs and installations to roofs, siding, sheetrock, windows, doors, flooring, cabinets, plumbing fixtures, appliances, and many types of welding repairs.
 The shore-side DC also performs small construction and renovation projects.
 Additionally (depending on the station), they assist with nearby cutters' or small boats' maintenance.
 Normally, most Coast Guard units (shore and afloat) will require cross-training of other duties, including engineering for a rounded, well trained, and safer unit organization.